Azure/Azure-DataFactory/community templates/README.md

 # Community pipeline templates #

+We are excited to announce that Community Templates are now available to our community members.
+For more information about this announcement, please see
+[Introducing Azure Data Factory Community Templates] (https://techcommunity.microsoft.com/t5/azure-data-factory-blog/introducing-azure-data-factory-community-templates/ba-p/3650989).

 Pipeline templates should follow ARM templates syntax.
 For more information about ARM templates, see [https://go.microsoft.com/fwlink/?linkid=2181481](https://go.microsoft.com/fwlink/?linkid=2181481)

 Notes for "manifest.json":
 1. It must contain a property named "contributorType" set to "Community".
-2. "author" property can be configured as the contributor of the template.
+2. The "author" property can be configured as the contributor of the template.
+3. The "documentation" property must be set to a link.
+Please upload your documentation to the documentation folder in community templates.

 # Create templates from pipelines #

-In addition to writing a template file directly, you can also get a template from a pipeline in [Azure Data Factory](https://adf.azure.com).
+In addition to writing a template file directly, you can also create a template from a a new or existing pipeline in [Azure Data Factory](https://adf.azure.com).

 For details about pipelines, please refer [Data Integration Pipelines](https://go.microsoft.com/fwlink/?linkid=2181927).

-To create a template from a pipeline, please go to [Azure Data Factory](https://adf.azure.com) and excute the following steps:
+To create a template from a pipeline, please go to [Azure Data Factory](https://adf.azure.com) and execute the following steps:

 1. Navigate to your data factroy, in the left side menu choose "Author" to open the authoring blade.